diaraand/GiTeam/README.md

            - Returns: A dictionary with the comparison results between public and private universities, where each university category (public or private) is a key, and the corresponding value is another dictionary with the counts of male and female students.

+## 5. Frontend HTML templates

+The frontend represents the user interface.
+In particular:
+1. base.html: The base.html file serves as the foundational template for other HTML files.
+It includes essential meta tags, links to JavaScript libraries and sets up the basic structure for the web pages.
+2. compare.html: The compare.html file represents the comparison page of the application.
+Users can select two universities from a dropdown menu and click a "Compare" button to visualize a comparison.
+The page includes a form, a canvas for displaying a bar chart and a back button to return to the homepage.
+3. index.html: The inde.html file serves as the homepage of the appllication, displaying a table with information about the Universities and their respective student populations.
+4. publicVSprivate.html: The publicVSprivate.htnl file dispalys a pie chart comparing the number of male and female students between public and private universities.
+It uses the Chart.js library to create the visualization.
+The page also includes a back button for navigation.